 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.
 Deuteronomy 6:6-9

 Effective talking is two-sided.
 Everyone gives input.
 Everyone listens.
-Talking is meant for the exchanging of ideas and for strengthening of relationships.
+Talking is meant for the exchanging of ideas and for strengthening of relationships and is so important to create strong foundations for our kids.
 I think a lot of parents today realize how desperately we need to be talking to our kids, but we aren’t exactly sure what to talk about, much less how.

 7 Things Christian Families Should Talk Openly About

 So let’s take a few moments and look at 7 things every parent should discuss with their kids.
 These are HUGE topics and most are ones that I personally wish my mom had discussed with me.

 Yes, most stem from the knowledge that I simply did not have the foundation in these areas that I needed and THAT IS THE REASON I couldn’t stand firm in college.
 Let’s commit to changing that for our kids.
 You in?